Lightweight badminton rackets: 4 fun choices for 2025

 For many of us, it’s necessary to take a step back to figure out what our strengths and weaknesses are, and which playing style we prefer before selecting a racket that accommodates that.

 Lightweight badminton rackets tend to be good for players who prefer being fast over raw power and attack.
-They’re often particularly suitable for doubles players where games are faster and there are more drives, pushes, and counterattacks taking place rather than the classic hammer-smash in the ground to win points (but there are exceptions as you’ll discover later in this guide).
+They’re often particularly suitable for doubles players where games are faster and there are more drives, pushes, and counterattacks taking place rather than the classic hammer smash in the ground to win points (there are exceptions, as you’ll discover later in this guide).

 Many beginner and intermediate players like light badminton rackets as they are easier to play with if you’re just getting started and want to have fun.